Drawing

 • ax (matplotlib.Axes, optional) – Axes to plot on

-• zorder (int, optional) – Height on the z-axis which to plot the interval (default 0)
+• zorder (int, optional) – Height of the z-axis on which to plot the interval (default None)

 Return type